chriskrycho/ember-rfcs/text/0000-improved-ember-registry-apis.md

 > You invoked `Owner.lookup` with a `string` full name: `'<type>:<name>'`.
 This usage is deprecated and will be removed in Ember 4.0.
 Instead, pass an object identifier: `{ type: '<type>', name: '<name>' }`.

-Here, the message should substittue the *actual* passed type and name.
+Here, the message should substitute the *actual* passed type and name.
 For example, if the user tried to look up a service named `session` by invoking `lookup('service:session')` the deprecation will read:

 > You invoked `Owner.lookup` with a string full name: `'service:session'`.
 This usage is deprecated and will be removed in Ember 4.0.
 Instead, pass an identifier object: `{ type: 'service', name: 'session' }`.